 The Early Link Podcast highlights national, regional, and local voices working in early childhood education and the nonprofit sector.
 The podcast is written, hosted, and produced by Children’s Institute’s Director of Communications Rafael Otto.

-Subscribe to The Early Link Podcast on iTunes, Spotify, Google Play, Stitcher, and Tune In.
+Subscribe to The Early Link Podcast on iTunes, Spotify, Stitcher, and Tune In.

 This week, host Rafael Otto speaks with Dr. Johnny Lake, an international consultant and trainer on community-building, equity, diversity and leadership with a focus on what youth need, and what our education systems need to better serve students and young people.

 In this episode, host Rafael Otto speaks with Dr. Gholdy Muhammad, whose research has focused on the social and historical foundations of literacy in Black communities and how literacy development can be re-conceptualized in classrooms today.